dzooli/tvtrader/README.md

 - Use Websocket as a source
 - Use dynamically loaded distribution targets
-  - Example target implementation is included
+  - Example target implementation is included with CLI
   - More is on way

 ### Example Grafana dashboard